The Ladder Technique -- Quantum Groups: Duality and Ideals of Crossed Products

 \begin{proof} Suppose that $J \lhd B$ is $\beta$-invariant.
 It suffices to prove that $I$ is $\alpha$-invariant by symmetry.
-To do this, it suffices to appeal to lemma \ref{lem10}.
-Computing we have via lemma \ref{lem11} that where $\M = \M(A \otimes S_f)$.
-From the discussion preceding lemma \ref{lem11}, we have that the $M(A \otimes S_f)$-valued inner product extends that of the $A \otimes S_f$-valued inner product.
+To do this, it suffices to appeal to Lemma \ref{lem10}.
+Computing we have that where $\M = \M(A \otimes S_f)$.
+Note that the $M(A \otimes S_f)$-valued inner product extends that of the $A \otimes S_f$-valued inner product.
 Hence we have